NiklasNegri/NiklasNegri.github.io/README.md

-A basic portfolio hosted on GitHub pages, created with React and Next.js.
+A simple one-page Next.js application that uses Static Site Generation without data.
+Hosted on GitHub pages with worksflows.